axmmisaka/botball2017_qdez/code rewiew.md

 # P2 Upload a Code Review Document

 ## Introduction
 Although this is the second year our school participate in International Botball Touranment, 3 of 5 of our team members are participating Botball for the first time.
-In the national qualifier we do have 5 people who can master programming, but only one of them will come with us to the United States, and he is also the weakest one among those five, Yimo Xu, i.e. axmmisaka.
+In the national qualifier we do have 5 people who can master programming, but only one of them will come with us to the United States, and he is also the weakest one among those five, Yimo Xu, i.e. axmmisaka. <br>
-The two robots, create and wallaby as we simply call them, will finish objectives in different areas: create focus on big objects, such as hay stacks and water containers, and wallaby focus on small objects on upper level, mostly poms.
+The two robots, create and wallaby as we simply call them, will finish objectives in different areas: create focus on big objects, such as hay stacks and water containers, and wallaby focus on small objects on upper level, mostly poms.  <br>
 Yimo Xu(github:axmmisaka) and Renhao Xue(github:moriatia) finished most new programs finished after national qualifier.
 Yimo Xu focus on programming wallaby and reviewing create's code, and Renhao Xue focus on programming create and reviewing wallaby's code.
 Xiao Yu and Gonghao Zhang will perform review for all code every Saturday, make sure there is no leak.
 The final review is conducted in 17 Jul 2017.

 ## Best Practices Checklist